rzkyndhlstr/rzkyndhlstr/README.md

 ## About me
 I have experience as a Data Entry and Admin for approximately 2 year with an ability to typing speed at 53–57 WPM and an accuracy of 80–90 percent.
 I am a detail-oriented person, well-organized and multitasking.

-I am seeking for work right now and am interested in administrative, data entry, and customer service position.
+I am seeking for work right now and am interested in Administrative, Data Entry, and Customer Service position.
 However, it is possible to get opportunities in other positions.
 As a young generation, I have high enthusiasm and curiosity.
 I am responsible, honest, and willing to learn new skills and expand my knowledge and abilities.
 With the skills and experience that I have, I am ready to join and contribute to your company.

-I'm also interested in working as a Frontend Developer.
+I am also interested in working as a Frontend Developer.
 Therefore as a solution, in my spare time, I am learning Frontend with a computer language, which includes HTML, CSS, and Javascript.

 On this github, you can see the outcomes of an exercise I completed with Frontendmentor as a guide.